An important aspect

 have published numerous peer-reviewed papers on the subject of

-are continuing to perform research on this very important and
+and are continuing to perform research on this very important

 Similarly, several researchers collaborating